 Law schools usually have excellent facilities available on campus.
 You are paying for it, so take advantage.

 I recommend intramurals.
 Quick story: An outsized business school student knocked over one of my friends, a relatively small girl, during a soccer match.
 Rather than helping her up he said, “I’m going to make more money than you” and ran off.
 It was pretty satisfying when they then went on to lose the match.
 Business school kids are jerks.
 Please show them you think so by beating them at sports.

 5. Find three places to study that are NOT the law library.

 I’m stealing this one from Alison Monahan of Girl’s Guide to Law School.

 There will come a time when you can’t stand to enter the law library.
 (For me, that day arrived about two weeks into the semester, but your mileage may vary.)
 Go ahead and scout out at least three alternative locations where you can study.
 Maybe it’s a coffee shop, maybe it’s a different campus library, maybe it’s your kitchen table.
 Whatever, just find some nice places, and make a mental note of them.
 Then, when you can’t stand to be around your classmates for another second, you’ll know where to go.

-Sleep a lot, eat well, use supplements (legal, not vitamins, though vitamins are good too), do all your reading, get a really good law school backpack, don’t steal or hide library books, and don’t try to speak five times in every class.
+Starting law school on the right track is really about taking care of yourself.
+Get plenty of sleep, eat well, make use of supplements (legal supplements, not vitamins, though vitamins are good too), do all your reading, get a perfect law school backpack, don’t steal or hide library books, and don’t try to speak five times in every class.

 Best of luck new law students!